ethersphere/swarm-desktop/README.md

 As there are several independent components it bit depends on what you want to develop.

+**Be aware!** The UIs (Installer and Dashboard) won't automatically open during development in order not to confuse on which environment they are running.
+You have to open them manually.

 #### Electron Desktop

 To work on the Electron Desktop back-end you just need to do your work and then run `npm start`.
 This will launch the